-Create a SimBull account for yourself!
-Enter promo code FISHSTRIPES when making your first deposit for a $10 bonus to start building your portfolio.
+Create your SimBull account to trade for yourself!
+Enter promo code FISHSTRIPES when making your first deposit for a $10 bonus.